trifectatechfoundation/zlib-rs/libz-rs-sys-cdylib/README.md

 # `libz-rs-sys-cdylib`

-Build `zlib-rs` as a drop-in replacement for the zlib dynamic library
+Build `zlib-rs` as a drop-in replacement for the zlib dynamic library.

 ```sh
 # build the cdylib